nicopap/cuicui_layout/README.md

 **Q**: Why can't child container overflow their parents?
 <br>**A**: It's likely you didn't expect this, so we report it as an error.

-## Why cuicui layout

-- Friendly algo with less things to keep in your head and good defaults.[^1]
-- Uses and takes full advantage of the bevy ECS.
-- Only controls `PosRect`, not `Transform`, you need to add a system that sets `Transform` based on `PosRect`.
-- Fully flexible and extensible, can be used with `bevy_ui`, `bevy_sprite`, your own stuff.
-- Helpful and fully detailed error messages when things are incoherent or broken.[^1] As opposed to FlexBox, which goes "this is fine 🔥🐶🔥" and leaves you to guess why things do not turn out as expected.

-[^1]: aspirational, currently not really the case.

 ## License